HenniePeters/ArduinoStarter/README.md

 2022-07-15
 ----------
 The Windows program tries to find the default executable for both 32 and 64 bits versions.
-A help form was created with all possible keywords for the sketch and the added keywords for preferences.txt.
+A help form was created with all possible keywords for the sketch and the added keywords for preferences.txt (for both Windows and Linux).
+A few minor bugfixes to the Linux version.

 2022-07-14
 ----------